MUNEEBABBASI/quadcopter/README.md

 quadcopter
 ==========

-basis of quadcopter v 1.0 (code, design, theory)
+this is the main file for a quadcopter v 1.0 (code, design, theory). it includes:
+- C language code for a controller board (single action per command, 1 loop)
+- fundamental physics concepts explaining the forces exerted, acceleration, potential/kinetic energy and more
+- very rough drafts of the quadcopter frame and pieces' positions